The world begins in a humble bed

 A time of heightened vigilance

-A bed is a place to cry or hide under the covers
+A bed is where we cry or hide under the covers

 We gossip in bed: sleepovers, lovers, marriages